Mastering Secure Coding Practices: Preventing Vulnerabilities From Day One

 2. Use Secure Authentication and Authorization

 Authentication proves who a user is; authorization determines what they can do.
 Mixing or weakening these responsibilities is a common security failure.
+For deeper understanding, see identity and access management and RBAC models.

 - Use proven authentication libraries and standards